dsamojlenko/php-caddy/readme.md

 This package is for minimalists.
 It does not have the full feature set of Valet, and it doesn't provide the robust features of a virtualized environment like Homestead.
-- If you are on MacOS you should probably just use [Laravel Valet](https://laravel.com/docs/5.4/valet).
+- If you are on MacOS you should probably just use [Laravel Valet](https://laravel.com/docs/5.4/valet) because it's awesome.
 - If you want something more Valet-like for Windows, check out [valet-windows](https://github.com/cretueusebiu/valet-windows).
 - If you want a fully virtualized Linux development environment, use [Laravel Homestead](https://laravel.com/docs/5.4/homestead).
 - If you're on Windows and you want a fast, easy to use local development environment with minimal resource consumption, read on!